albill/albill.github.com/resources/koans/blue-cliff-record.markdown

    "Do you call me blind?"

-[1]: That is, for the guidance already received from buddhas, patriarchs and
+<sup>1</sup> That is, for the guidance already received from buddhas, patriarchs and

      masters.

-<strong>Hekiganroku - Case 77: Unmon's "Rice Cake"</strong>
+### Hekiganroku - Case 77: Unmon's "Rice Cake"

 A monk asked Unmon,